That-Dev-Girl-Sites/jhalabi.com/_posts/2018-06-13-contractions-labor.md

 layout: post
 title: "Contractions != Labor"
 date: "2018-06-13"
+redirect_from: "/blog/contractions-labor"
 categories:
   - pregnancy
 tags:
   - third trimester
+excerpt: I am 33 weeks pregnant as of yesterday, which (naturally?) means contractions start.
 ---

 I am 33 weeks pregnant as of yesterday, which (naturally?) means contractions start.
 Seriously.
 They started.
 I haven't had many (maybe a couple a day) and they are not painful, nor are they a sign that I am in labor (yet).
 But they are normal.
 And weird.
 Really, really weird.